DeNederlandscheBank/nifigator/docs/07_Sentence similarities.md

 ```

-## Extract vectors from graph database

-Then we need a function to extract from an arbitrary string the phrases and create a dictionary with the phrase in the sentence and their contexts.

 ## Find similar sentences

 For sentences similarities we sum the contexts of the all the phrases in the sentences, thereby obtaining a multiset representation of the sentence.
 Then we calculate the Jaccard distance between the sentences and sort with increasing distance.